It's A Knockout 1973

 Marathon, Round 1 - Roll-A-Penny

-The next game - ‘Roll-a-Penny’ - was the Marathon which was played which would be played alternately by each team on three occasions.
+The next game - ‘Roll-a-Penny’ - was the Marathon which was played alternately by each team on three occasions.
 It featured three female competitors from each team and a floating podium inside a pool with a large chute outside its perimeter, On the first round, the first female competitor had to stand on the platform whilst the other two females rolled large discs down the chute for her to catch.
 If successful, she then had to place the disc on the podium and then stand on top of it before the next disc could be rolled down the chute.
 This process then had to be repeated throughout.
 Each female would take it in turn to be in the pool whilst the other two delivered the discs.
 The team collecting the greater total of discs would be declared the winners.

 Image © BBC, 1973